 Applications will be assessed on a competitive basis by a Committee to be chaired by the Deputy-Vice Chancellor (Research).

 In discussing an application, the Committee may, on a confidential basis, consult with relevant senior academic staff1.
-The Committee will be assisted by a member of the Workforce Strategy team in Human Resources, who may be present as an observer.
+The Committee may be assisted by a member of the Workforce Strategy team in Human Resources, who may also be present as an observer.

 4.3 Assessment Criteria